 The iList campaign for 2022 will launch at the end of this year.

 We recognise that in order to have better representation on screen we need more women in leadership positions in the business; so in 2017 we launched an inspiration programme for women in mid to senior level roles who are on the cusp of leadership called 'Stepping into the Spotlight'.
 These sessions run four times a year and feature inspirational women from across the creative industries and coaching on issues that women face in their careers.

 In order to analyse and grow the diversity of the agency business to ensure its subsequent success, the IPA carries out an annual agency census.

 Since 1960 the IPA has charted overall employee numbers, working practices, staff turnover, as well as looking at the breakdown by gender, ethnic diversity, age, seniority and department, within creative, other non-media agencies and media agencies.
 Recently it has also reported on salary gaps by gender.
 These figures provide a vital benchmark for the diversity of the industry.

 The IPA 2015-2017 President, Tom Knox established a set of diversity targets for our industry to work towards:

 The targets were aspirational and ambitious and they have given focus for a serious commitment and desire to make change happen from agencies up and down the country.
-We already have a number of agencies who have, and are close to achieving on or more of these targets.

 Portraying diversity and inclusion for a modern day audience, that is both welcoming non-stereotypical communications and actively demanding a more accurate reflection of British society is one of our industry’s greatest opportunities.